mahsaabahrami/Sleep-Apnea/README.md

 # Papers:

-If this work is helpful in your research, please consider starring ⭐ us and citing our conference paper which provides a comparison of deep learning methods for sleep apnea detection
+If this work is helpful in your research, please consider starring ⭐ us and citing our conference paper which provides a comprehensive analysis of deep learning methods for sleep apnea detection:

 Bahrami, Mahsa, and Mohamad Forouzanfar.
-"Detection of sleep apnea from single-lead ecg: Comparison of deep learning algorithms."
+"Detection of sleep apnea from single-lead ECG: Comparison of deep learning algorithms."
 In 2021 IEEE International Symposium on Medical Measurements and Applications (MeMeA), pp. 1-5.
 IEEE, 2021.

 # Requirements: